nedondev/JavaFX_Game_Server/README.md

 you must follow below steps.

 >1.
-Install mysql. and remember root password.
+Install mysql.(MySQL Community Server 5.5.51) and remember root password.
 >
 >2.
 Download project from git. and place this project in C:\Users\username\workspace
 >